rdkcentral/firebolt-apis/requirements/specifications/device/device-information.md

 This API will likely only be permitted to fisrt-party apps and **MUST** only be surfaced in the Manage SDK.

 The value of this **MUST** be unique within a distributor.

+This API requires `use` access to the `xrn:firebolt:capability:device:identification` capability.

 **NOTE**: we probably need a registry of Firebolt distributors to avoid collisions.